baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 GROUP BY customer_id
 ```

-1. What was the difference between the longest and shortest delivery times for all orders?
+**5 - What was the difference between the longest and shortest delivery times for all orders?**

 ```sql